 Q: Do I need to engage with Transpower if I am connecting within a distribution network?

-A: Yes, you will need to engage with Transpower in our System Operator role and may need to talk to Transpower in its Grid Owner role as described below.
-More information on what our role entails is available here.
+A: Yes, you will need to engage with Transpower in our System Operator role.
+You may also need to talk to Transpower in its Grid Owner role as described below.

 If your generation capability will be greater than 1 MW, you will need to: